Students’ Bill of Rights

 6. Be free from any suggestion that the reporting individual is at fault when

-these crimes and violations are committed, or should have acted in a
+these crimes and violations are committed, or should have acted in a different manner

-different manner to avoid such crimes or violations;
+to avoid such crimes or violations;

-and not to be required to unnecessarily repeat a description of the incident.
+not to be required to unnecessarily repeat a description of the incident.

-respondent, and/or their friends, family and acquaintances within the
+respondent, and/or their friends, family and acquaintances within the jurisdiction

-jurisdiction of the institution;
+of the College;

 9. Access to at least one level of appeal of a determination;

-10. Be accompanied by an advisor of choice who may assist and advise a
+10. Be accompanied by an advisor of choice who may assist and advise a reporting

 11. Exercise civil rights and practice of religion without interference by the